Switchfoot: Style and influences

-Switchfoot and Christian music
+Christian music

-Switchfoot is often referred to as a Christian rock band; even after having been signed to the mainstream Columbia Records from 2003 to 2007, Atlantic Records from 2008 to 2016, and currently, Vanguard Records, their albums are still distributed to Christian retail outlets through Sparrow Records/EMI CMG, their songs are featured on Christian radio and charts, they play at Christian festivals, and they are presented with Dove Awards.
-The band has always philosophically disagreed with this label; "We're Christian by faith, not genre," Tim Foreman explained to Rolling Stone magazine in 2003.
+Switchfoot is often referred to as a Christian rock band; even when signed to mainstream labels, their albums were still distributed to Christian retail outlets, their songs are featured on Christian radio and charts, they play at Christian festivals, and they are presented with Dove Awards.
+The band has always philosophically disagreed with this label; "We're Christian by faith, not genre," Tim Foreman explained to Rolling Stone in 2003.

 Jon Foreman of Switchfoot performs at Pier 17 in New York City as part of the Help From My Friends Tour on July 30, 2024.

 Says Jon Foreman, "We've always been very open and honest about where the songs are coming from.
 For us, these songs are for everyone.
 Calling us 'Christian rock' tends to be a box that closes some people out and excludes them, and that's not what we're trying to do.
 Music has always opened my mind—and that's what we want".

 "[Signing to Columbia was] a realization of something that we'd wanted to be from the beginning," Foreman explains.
 "When we were signed to re:think Records [an indie label], the goal was to get the music out to everybody.
 [But] when Sparrow [a Christian label] bought re:think Records, it was evident that our music wasn't going to be in the hands of everybody.
 As a Christian, I have a lot to say within the walls of the church.
 But also, as a Christian, I've got a lot to say just about life in general...
 So to be able to be on Columbia and on Sparrow felt like the realization of the two sides of what we had to say.
 It's a dream come true to be able to have songs that are outside of the box."

 After the release of The Beautiful Letdown, the band temporarily stopped playing at Christian festivals and doing interviews with Christian organizations, as they found the speculation about their faith to be distracting from the music.
 Three years later, they went back to headlining at large Christian-based music festivals, and also agreed to be featured on the June 2006 cover of CCM Magazine after declining the opportunity for years.
 Yet in many ways they used the opportunity to describe their split from the CCM industry.
 That caused some, such as Spin writer Andrew Beaujon to say "their lyrics often have two different meanings, one meaning for a Christian audience and one meaning for the rest of us.
 They try to relate to two different groups of people at once."
 Jon Foreman has compared the Christian undertones of his music to the undertones of C. S. Lewis's books.